 Amid the rolling fields, red sands, and sea-kissed air of Cavendish, stories have always taken root.
 This is the very land that sparked the imagination of L.M.
 Montgomery—and now, it’s your turn to be inspired.

-Readers, writers, and storytellers are invited to join us for the first-ever Cavendish Literary Festival.
+Readers, writers, and storytellers are invited to join us at the Cavendish Literary Festival

 Donna Jones Alward